comp-geoph-itera/Lindu-HypoDD/readme.md

 In order to fill HypoDD and mingw64 folders, we can copy the contents from the compressed release file (Lindu_hypoDD_vX.X.X.zip).

+## FEATURES

+1. Graphical user interfaces for ph2dt and hypoDD
+2. BMKG catalog (Indonesia) to PHA
+3. ISC to PHA

 ## INSTALLATION AND INSTRUCTIONS

 1. [Installation (**Windows OS**)](https://github.com/comp-geoph-itera/Lindu-HypoDD/blob/master/doc/01_installation.md)